-Contact the Assistant Director of the Office of Student Success if you believe you qualify for testing accommodations.
+Contact the Student Success Advisor if you believe you qualify for testing accommodations.

 Study guides.
 Listed below are four resources representative of the study materials available that offer preparation materials.
 The Department does not endorse any one set of preparation materials.